nanvel/blog/2023/09/extreme-programming.md

 Everything in software changes: requirements, design, business, technology, team, team members.
 The problem doesn't change, because change is going to happen; the problem, rather, is our inability to cope with change.

+Extreme Programming recognizes the importance of design decisions, but it strongly resists upfront design.
+Instead, it puts and admirable effort into communication and improving the project's ability to change course rapidly.

 ## Values -> (principles) -> practices

 Concentrate on practices and stop thinkings, this is why values and principles.